Abel-Solutions/Abel.CodeGeneration/readme.md

 	.Generate();
 ~~~

-A more advanced example with namespace, inheritance, constructor and explicit modifiers and parameters:
+Another example with namespace, inheritance, constructor and explicit modifiers and parameters:

 ~~~
-var code = new CodeGenerator()
+var code = _codeGenerator
 	.Using("System")
 	.Using("System.Text")
 	.AddLine()